orchestral/docs/src/upgrading.md

 ### Laravel Changes

-You can also check out the full upgrading guide for [Laravel 5.1](http://laravel.com/docs/5.1/upgrade#upgrade-5.1.0).
+You can also check out the full [Upgrading Guide for Laravel 5.1](http://laravel.com/docs/5.1/upgrade#upgrade-5.1.0) as well as [Laravel 5.1 Release Note](http://laravel.com/docs/5.1/releases#laravel-5.1).

 <a name="v2-1-v2-2"></a>
 ## Upgrading from 2.1 to 2.2